 Please note that all the points made below refer only to our survey participants, not the general public.

-- Avast, Bitdefender, ESET, Kaspersky and Microsoft (ordered alphabetically) are the five most popular desktop security products worldwide, and feature in the top five products on every continent.
+- Kaspersky, Bitdefender, Microsoft and ESET (in that order) are the four most popular desktop security products worldwide, and feature in the top five products on every continent.

-- Bitdefender is the most popular mobile security solution in absolute number of votes.
-Bitdefender, Kaspersky, ESET and Avast are the only four mobile AV apps found in the top four on every continent.
+- Bitdefender is the most popular mobile security solution overall and on each of the four continents with significant results.
+Bitdefender, Kaspersky and ESET are the only three mobile AV apps found in the top five on every continent.

 Age distribution by continent is shown below.
-Asia had the youngest respondents, with about 71% in the <25 and 25-34 brackets.
-North America had the oldest respondents, with over 54% of them being in the 45-54, 55-64 or 65+ groups.
-South America had about 33% in the 25 to 34 age group and Europe had about 25% in the 35 to 44 age group.
+Asia had the youngest respondents, with about 58% being younger than 35.
+North America had the oldest respondents, with over 55% of them being older than 55 years.
+South America had about 53% in the 25 to 44 age groups, and Europe had about 51% aged between 35 and 54.

-The most widely used operating system amongst respondents is Windows 10, accounting for over 80% of the total OS usage.
-Windows 7 is the second most popular system, with just under 10% of participants using it.
-In North America, Apple’s macOS is more commonly used than in the rest of the world, with about 9% market share.
-Our review/test of Mac security products is available at https://www.av-comparatives.org/testmethod/mac-security-reviews/
+The most widely used operating system amongst respondents is Windows 10, accounting for over 83% of the total OS usage.
+Windows XP and Vista are now defunct and hardly used anymore.
+Windows 7 usage has also dropped to about one in twenty participants, which is significantly lower than for the general public.
+It may be that our survey respondents are conscious of security risks in unsupported operating systems, which could explain the difference.
+Over 6% of respondents now use macOS, making it the second most popular operating system.
+In North America, Apple’s macOS is more commonly used than in the rest of the world, with about 10% market share.
+Our review/test of Mac security products is available at https://www.av-comparatives.org/consumer/testmethod/mac-security-reviews/

 A list of Mac security products can be found here: https://www.av-comparatives.org/list-of-av-vendors-mac/

-Android is the most popular mobile OS with our survey participants, accounting for about 80% of users worldwide.
-In North America, iOS is more popular than in other regions, accounting for about 28%.
-In Asia and South America, most users (over 90%) use Android.
-Our Mobile (Android) security review/test report is available at https://www.av-comparatives.org/testmethod/mobile-security-reviews/
+Android is the most popular mobile OS among our survey participants, accounting for over 75% of users worldwide.
+In North America, iOS is more popular than in other regions, accounting for about 35%.
+In Asia and South America, most users (over 80%) use Android.
+Our Mobile (Android) security review/test report is available at https://www.av-comparatives.org/consumer/testmethod/mobile-security-reviews/

 An overview of security products for Android can be found here: https://www.av-comparatives.org/list-of-mobile-security-vendors-android/

-Worldwide, the ten most commonly used manufacturers of mobile security products are, in decreasing order: Bitdefender, Kaspersky, ESET, Avast, Sophos, McAfee, Norton, Avira, F-Secure and AVG.
+Worldwide, the ten most commonly used manufacturers of mobile security products are, in decreasing order: Bitdefender, Kaspersky, ESET, Avast, NortonLifeLock, McAfee, AVG, Sophos, F-Secure and Avira.